influxdata/docs-v2/content/kapacitor/v1.6/working/cli_client.md

 kapacitor backup ~/bak/kapacitor-20180101.db
 ```

+{{% note %}}
-> This command will succeed silently.
+This command will succeed silently.
 No status message is returned to the console.
-> Errors such as insufficient permissions, or non-existent directories will be reported.
+Errors such as insufficient permissions, or non-existent directories will be reported.
-> To verify the results, check the file system.
+To verify the results, check the file system.
+{{% /note %}}

 ### `stats`
 The `stats` command displays statistics about the Kapacitor server.